AKarp123/EasternSkyRadio/README.md

 > Can I copy this for my own show?

 Yes!
-Feel free to copy/clone whatever the repo but I would appreciate if you linked back to this and gave credit :)
+Feel free to copy/clone whatever but I would appreciate if you linked back to this and gave credit :)

 >How do I run it myself?